nicgordon/day-one-adventure/ideas.md

 ability to either start over or undo the last action
 2 modes: usual command mode, and interacting with something mode Add https://github.com/javascript-obfuscator/javascript-obfuscator#options

+not doing:
+- X eject and obfuscate code (tried this and my strings were still visible. not worth ejecting for it)